DrMarkusVoss/pumla/pumla_UsersGuide.md

 `inst_alias`.
 The name can have whitespaces, it will be but in '"', for the alias the same rules apply as to PlantUML alias.
 If no name is provided, then the name will be the same as the alias.
-The instance gets the same type as the model element from the repository but gets in addition the stereotype `<<instance>>`.
+The instance gets the same type and stereotype(s) as the model element from the repository but gets in addition the stereotype `<<instance>>`.
 On diagrams that do not show the `instance of` relation to the model element, the name of the instance will be extended by `::<model element name>`.